johnny-zhang-1/Chess/README.md

 ### Team Responsibilities:
 Try and stay ahead of guidelines as much as possible and make sure to complete your class(don't procrastinate please).
 Ask for help and help others.
 Make sure to share the most recent version of the code on GitHub as well so we can update the UML and readme :).
 Johnny will do the code's "skeleton," Albert will do graphics, and Nathan will do UML, readme and anything else that needs doing.
 (In the end, Nathan created a "skeleton" of all the classes but the graphics related, while Johnny writes the methods for the individual pieces(king, knight, pawn, etc..).
 Albert's role remained the same).
+We will meet at least once a week from now on to check progress and to work on/ practice the presentation.